 There you have it!

-That’s exactly how to extend your visa in Bali, Indonesia in 2017.
+That’s exactly how to extend your visa in Bali, Indonesia.

 Let me know if you have any questions in the comments!